cosmos/sdk-tutorials/academy/golang-intro/2_basics.md

 }
 ```

 Let's walk through `func fibonacci()` in more detail.

-1. First, you can see, that Go supports *anonymous functions*, which you return.
+1. Go supports *anonymous functions*, which you return.
-2. You can also see, you declare `x` and `y` inside `fibonacci()` and use them inside the *anonymous function*.
+2. You declare `x` and `y` inside `fibonacci()` and use them inside the *anonymous function*.
-3. Note, that `x, y = y, x + y` works because the right side is evaluated fully before the left side.
+3. Note that `x, y = y, x + y` works because the right side is evaluated fully before the left side.

-Let's write less idiomatic code to highlight some more aspects:
+Now write less idiomatic code to highlight some more aspects:

 ```golang
 package main